 Create a Zine

-Design your Zine in the Word template.
-Text and images can be inserted in to the template prior to printing.
+Design your Zine: Text and images can be inserted in to the templates prior to printing.
 Some of our favorite sites for images include:

 For more information about the Collins Library Zine collection, information about zines, etc. please visit our Zine page.